Andy-UTAS/POLUS/docs/partII/index.md

     | The Mach-Zehnder interferometer | Wave mechanics, Optics | | :material-star-outline: :material-star-outline: :material-star-outline: |
     | Holography |	Wave mechanics, Optics | | :material-star-outline: :material-star-outline: :material-star-outline: |

+!!! warning "Lab induction"
     Prior to performing any experiments, it is a requirement that you have completed the [lab induction](../safety/inductions/).

 ## Assessment
 As part of each experiment, you will be expected to maintain an experimental logbook upon which you will be assessed.
-Log books are to be written _during_ practical sessions, with the expectation that the vast majority - ideally the entirety - of the work will be completed during the allocated classes.
-Reports are required to be submitted by 1300 the day after your final lab session for a given experiment.
+Logbooks are to be written _during_ practical sessions, with the expectation that the vast majority - ideally the entirety - of the work will be completed during the allocated classes.
+Logbooks are required to be submitted the day after your final lab session for a given experiment.
 Your logbook will be returned prior to your next experiment, and part of your assessment will be based upon how you address your markers comments.

-In addition to your logbook, once per semester you will be required to select one of the completed experiments and prepare a formal report and to give a short group presentation.
+In addition to your logbook, once per semester you will be required to select one of the completed experiments and communicate this to your peers.

 Information on how to prepare, and what is expected for a log, a report and a presentation can be found in the [reference section of POLUS](../reference/experiment/#communication).